 Connected to this, the second issue might be a lack of control from the perspective of the researcher.
 They are in control of neither content nor nature of the data, and it could easily go beyond what would be manageable and relevant.
 We choose to see this as a creative opportunity (Brown & Leigh, 2019), bringing in possibilities of genuine discovery, and creation of knowledge.
 However, there is a tension between keeping the brief absolutely clear to all participants at the beginning of the study to minimise the risk, and allowing it to be open to new connections.

 A third issue is the selectivity of participant responses, which is in turn connected to the final issue of inequity of the form.
 Diary research may be a form that encourages engaged students to provide more information than respondents who are not so confidant or whose personal circumstances do not elicit the same level of emotional involvement in the study.
-In this chapter, we will discuss, using examples from our data, how some of these issues seemed to us to be positive benefits, all the while aware of Aleszewski’s (2006) constant dilemma of diaries ‘attaining relevant data without restricting the diarists writing flow unnecessarily’ (p.80).
+In this chapter, we will discuss, using examples from our data, how some of these issues seemed to us to be positive benefits, all the while aware of Alaszewski’s (2006:80) constant dilemma of diaries ‘attaining relevant data without restricting the diarists writing flow unnecessarily’.

 Information, print, and accessibility in HE